How Long Does Alcohol Stay in Your System?

 A third enzyme, catalase, which is present in cells throughout the body, also metablizes a small amount of alcohol.
 Acetaldehyde released into the brain via catalase metabolism can combine with neurotransmitters to form tetrahydroisoquinolines, which some scientists believe are the cause of alcoholism (though this is controversial).
 These scientists believe that the presence of tetrahydroisoquinolines can be used to determine whether someone is an addicted drinker or a social drinker.

-Many factors influence alcohol processing speed, and no two people metabolize alcohol at the exact same pace.
+Many factors influence alcohol processing speed, including biological gender, body weight, medications or recreational drugs, food intake, medical health issues, and drinking pace.
+This means that no two people metabolize alcohol at the exact same pace.
 However, alcohol processing is remarkably consistent for most individuals.
 As a general rule, most individuals process one standard drink (one beer, one glass of wine, or one shot) per hour.

-The human body is very effective at processing alcohol.
+The human body is very effective at processing alcohol, provided that the alcohol is not consumed so quickly that alcohol poisoning occurs.
 Between 90% and 98% of all alcohol that enters the body is metabolized and absorbed.
 The remaining alcohol is excreted through sweat, urine, vomit, and feces.